RomanOrlovDev/rabbitmqexamples/README.md

 * what is routing key
 * what is exhange type
 * try to stop container with rabbit and play with durability option

-* what is exchange and what type it could accept?
+* what is exchange and what type it could accept?*

+Exchange types:
+fanout - send messages to all queues

 *what is consumer parameter in channel.Consume:*